 Michelle earned her Master’s degree in Marriage and Family Therapy with a specialization in couples work, graduating with distinction.
 She also holds a Bachelor’s degree in Sociology with a minor in Gender and Women’s Studies.
 Her academic training reflects a strong foundation in relational dynamics, identity development, and systems-based care.

-She is certified in Perinatal Mental Health through Postpartum Support International and is an active member of the American Society for Reproductive Medicine and the New Jersey Association of Marriage & Family Therapy.
+She is certified in Perinatal Mental Health through Postpartum Support International and is an active member of the American Society for Reproductive Medicine and the New Jersey Association of Marriage & Family Therapy as well as the American Association of Marriage & Family Therapy.
 Her work reflects a deep commitment to ongoing learning, clinical excellence, and meaningful, connected care.

 My style.